Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 ## Overview

-This lab will help you understand the impact that cache memories can have on the performance of your C programs.
+This lab is to help understand the impact that cache memories can have on the performance of your C programs.

 The lab consists of two parts.
-In the first part you will write a small C program that simulates the behavior of a cache memory.
-In the second part, you will optimize a small matrix transpose function, with the goal of minimizing the number of cache misses.
+The first part is writing a small C program that simulates the behavior of a cache memory.
+The second part will optimize a small matrix transpose function, with the goal of minimizing the number of cache misses.

-## Getting Files

-As always, accept the GitHub invitation on the course homepage to create your private copy of the starter code repository.
-Clone your repository on the machine where you'll be working.

-Before continuing, edit "csim.c" and sign the header comment at the top of the file.
-This will serve both as an honor pledge and as a way for us to identify whose repository it is when evaluating your work.

 ## Reference Trace Files